-You know you have gotten old when your medicine cabinet is filled with medicine.
+You know you have gotten old when you find medicine in your medicine cabinet.

 Some of these bottles I visit regularly.
 Others are the remnants of some long forgotten illnesses and yet others, I have no idea what they do or how they got there.

-Everything in my cabinet is supposed to be good for me yet an uncomfortable number are rather explicit about the horrors they will visit upon me, dare I use them.
+Everything in my cabinet is supposed to be good for me yet an uncomfortable number are rather explicit about the horrors they will visit upon anyone who dares use them.
 These I avoid as much as possible.

 The truth is, I am a terrible pill taker.